NordicPlayground/nrf-docker/README.md

 This project defines a Docker image that contains all dependencies to run `west` commands with the nRF Connect SDK.
 Bind mount the project folder you'd like to build, and the output will end up in the same folder (nested in build/zephyr subdir of the app).

-> :information_source: Read more about this aproach [here](https://devzone.nordicsemi.com/nordic/nrf-connect-sdk-guides/b/getting-started/posts/build-ncs-application-firmware-images-using-docker).
+> ℹ️ Read more about this aproach [here](https://devzone.nordicsemi.com/nordic/nrf-connect-sdk-guides/b/getting-started/posts/build-ncs-application-firmware-images-using-docker).

-> :warning: The `latest` Docker image tag has been deleted.
+> ⚠️ The `latest` Docker image tag has been deleted.
 Use `coderbyheart/fw-nrfconnect-nrf-docker:main`.

 ![Docker + Zephyr -> merged.hex](./diagram.png)